openearth/xbeach-mi/docs/index.rst

 #.
 Running XBeach with multiple wind conditions and averaging the result (MORMERGE)

-The XBeach MI Python wrapper is BMI compatible.
+A BMI-compatible version of XBeach is needed to use with the XBeach MI Python wrapper.
+The wrapper itself is also BMI compatible.

 Contents:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

+   installation
    example
    sourcecode